 Encore Heureux’ partners, left to right: Nicola Delon, Julie Choppin, Sébastien Eymard; photo © Elodie Daguin

 The logo of Inifite Places, the French Pavilion, Venice Architecture Biennale 2018; © Jochen Gerner

 The exhibition features ten exemplary projects of reuse of buildings built between 1650 and 1977.
 Most of those redevelopments are aimed to create new spaces and opportunities for local communities as well as to support social projects and initiatives.

-In the pavilion, the ten project are presented through images, models, graphic chronologies, collaborative maps, text and statements from the people involved at various levels in the projects, and objects directly brought from the ten sites (which Encore Heureux call the “madeleines”, citing Proust).
+In the pavilion, the ten projects are presented through images, models, graphics chronologies, collaborative maps, text and statements from the people involved at various levels in the projects, and objects directly brought from the ten sites (which Encore Heureux call the “madeleines”, citing Proust).

 Additionally, the pavilion features a collaborative space, named the Atelier, which also accommodates a workshop to which representatives from the ten invited venues will participate in turn during the six months of the Venice Biennale.

 Along with models, photographs, graphics and diagrams; Infite Places also features a number of objects, or “madeleines” as the curators call them, brough from the ten sites presented in the exhibition; the objects are on display on the walls of the pavilion’s entrance hall; photos © Inexhibit

 The model of the redevelopment project of the Grand Voisins complex in Paris on view in the French Pavilion; photo © Inexhibit